solana-developers/program-examples/tokens/token-2022/transfer-hook/account-data-as-seed/anchor/readme.md

 }
 ```

-Lets look at the token account struct to understand how the account data is
+Let's look at the token account struct to understand how the account data is
-stored.This is how a token account looks like.
-So we can take 32 bytes at
+stored.
+Below is an example of a token account structure.
+So we can take 32
-position 32 to 64 as the owner of the token account which is at 'account_index:
+bytes at position 32 to 64 as the owner of the token account, which is at
-0'.
+'account_index: 0'. 'account_index` refers to the index of the account in the
+accounts array.
+In the case of a transfer hook, the owner token account is the
+first entry in the accounts array.
+The second account is always the mint and the
+third account is the destination token account.
+This account order is the same
+as in the old token program.

 ```rust
 /// Account data.